-You are more than welcome to contact the Director (Kylie) for an appointment to discuss the progress of your child.
+You are more than welcome to contact the Director (Jodi) for an appointment to discuss the progress of your child.

 The foyer notice board, emails, our facebook page and your child’s notice pockets are the staff’s way of keeping you up to date with what is going on.